 Open up one or more terminals when you need a CLI.

 Enable "incoming connections" if you need to make your project accessible over the web (e.g., exposing a port for to access a web server).

 Integrations tab.
 The "integrations" tab allows you to enable any connected integrations you have so you project can make use of them.

 Comments tab.
 The "comments" tab displays comments and allows you to navigate to any comment in the notebook.
 You can also use this tab to configure which comments you'd like to see.

 History tab.
-The history tab is where view everything that has happened in a project.
-It also contains snapshots of all files.
-This means that you can see previous versions of your notebook and revert your work.
+The history tab is a view of everything that has happened in a project.
+You can see previous versions of your notebook and revert your work.
 For more information about History, please have a look at our versioning support article.